Felicia Rice: Artistic activity

-Since 1977, Felicia Rice has published books, broadsides and prints under the Moving Parts Press imprint.
+Since 1977, Rice has published books, broadsides and prints under the Moving Parts Press imprint.
 These editions of new literature, works in translation, and contemporary art explore the relationship of word and image, typography and the visual arts, the fine arts, politics and popular culture.
 Since 1991, the Press's editorial focus has been on Latinx arts and literature.

-Commenting on Rice’s work, Guillermo Gómez-Peña wrote, “Felicia is not just a book artist.
+Commenting on Rice's work, Guillermo Gómez-Peña wrote, “Felicia is not just a book artist.
 She is also what insiders call a 'letterpress printer,' which means that she masterfully utilizes raised metal type and combines it with new digital tools.
 In this sense Felicia’s praxis extends from ancient book making techniques all the way to cyber-art.
 Her collaborative projects create book structures in which word and image meet and merge into a total experience."

-Through the process of developing the artists’ book, DOC/UNDOC, Rice experienced a profound transformation that led to an ongoing exploration of the book artist as performance artist.
+Through the process of developing the artists’ book, DOC/UNDOC, Rice experienced a self-transformation that led to an ongoing exploration of the book artist as performance artist.